 Load balancers can be used to distribute workloads across computers, networks, disk drives or CPU’s.
-HAProxy, included in many distributions of Linux, is one of the leading standards in open source load balancers.
+HAProxy, included in many distributions of Linux, is one of the leading standards in software load balancing.Content Continues Below

 Though HAProxy is open source, a commercial option is available through HAProxy Technologies, called HAProxy Enterprise.
-HAProxy Enterprise includes additional tools and support to enterprise organizations.
+HAProxy Enterprise includes an enterprise suite of add-ons, expert support, and professional services.

 The content switching feature will allow users to select server pools on request.
 Additionally, setting up a transparent proxy will allow users to connect to a server directly with a client IP address.
 Content inspections will allow users to block any unexpected protocols.
-Users can request log analyzers to view a generated report from logs.
+Users can use its detailed logging to view real-time request data.
 The CLI will allow users to make changes such as turning on or off a server.
 HAProxy is also scalable to connect to thousands of back-ends.